chevere/docs/architecture/standard/coding.md

 ## Implement in your project

-To implement the code style is simple as get the `ecs-chevere.php` file then create your own `ecs.php` file inheriting the base defined by Chevere.
+To implement the code style is get the `ecs-chevere.php` file and create your own `ecs.php` file inheriting the base defined by Chevere.

 ### Installing assets